Stephane-D/SGDK/readme.md

 *A modern way to install it on any environement is to use Docker.*

-To build the `sgdk` base image:
+To download the `sgdk` base image:

+     docker pull ghcr.io/Stephane-D/sgdk

+Or build the it:

      docker build -t sgdk .

-To build the `sgdk` base image on mac with m1 chip:

-    docker build -t sgdk --file Dockerfile-m1 .

 And then to compile the local env, such as `samples` for example: